kubernetes/enhancements/keps/sig-node/2238-liveness-probe-grace-period/README.md

-We expect that the `livenessProbe.terminationGracePeriodSeconds` (or `startupProbe.*`) will not be greater than the pod-level `terminationGracePeriodSeconds`, but we will not explicitly validate this.
+We expect that the `livenessProbe.terminationGracePeriodSeconds` (or `startupProbe.*`) will not be greater than the pod-level `terminationGracePeriodSeconds`, but we will not explicitly validate this (we will perform a soft validation and log when this condition occurs).

 `initialDelaySeconds` is not relevant to this value; it indicates how long we should wait before probing the container, but does not have any relation to how